srid/ema-template/README.md

 All but the final step need to be done only once.
 Check [the Ema tutorial](https://ema.srid.ca/start/tutorial) next.

+### Using cabal-install/ghcid
+- The code can be built with `cabal build`
+- But you probably want to run `ghcid` to get continuous feedback on your changes

 ## Note

 - This project uses [relude](https://github.com/kowainik/relude) as its prelude, as well as [Tailwind+Blaze](https://ema.srid.ca/guide/helpers/tailwind) as CSS utility and HTML DSL.
 Even though the author highly recommends them, you are of course free to swap them out for the library of your choice.
 - As a first step to using this template,
   - change the project name in .cabal, flake.nix and hie.yaml files; then commit changes to Git.
       - To automate this, `mv ema-template.cabal myproject.cabal; nix run nixpkgs#sd -- ema-template myproject * */* .github/*/*`
 - Configuration: